Easton Velocity V9E Elite Stick

 - Weight: 429 grams (based on E36 curve, 85 flex)

-Items that are purchased under our Limited Return Policy may be exchanged or returned for store credit within 14 days of delivery.
+Items that are purchased under our Limited Return Policy may be returned for a refund with a 15% restocking fee.
 Items that are being returned must be in new and unused condition.
 Additionally all original boxes, bags, packaging and literature must be in new condition and included with the returned product.
 Consumable products (sports nutrition) may not be returned if the seal has been broken.
 Please make sure the items you wish to return meet these criteria prior to proceeding.
 Other restrictions may apply.

 |Stick||Kick Point||Shaft Geometry||Blade Core||Weight (Sr.)|